rpanchyk/dotfiles/README.md

 # My Env Setup

-This repository contains configuration file and scripts for daily tasks.
+This repository contains configuration files and scripts for daily tasks.

 - [Windows](windows)